jgawrylkowicz/section/README.md

 ## TO-DO

 ### Performance
-* Work out the performance issues on some platforms
+* Work out the performance issues on some platforms (especially on Firefox)
 * Compress and minimize the files, reduce the overall weight of the theme
 * Add handling events for mobile browsers (ontouch, ontap)
 * Compress the class names